 American officials have come to anticipate that private conversations with Arabs will soften public attacks on Israel.
 Here's Richard Nixon on Syria's President Hafiz al-Asad: "I was convinced that Asad would continue to play the hardest of hard lines in public, but in private he would follow the Arab proverb that he told me during one of our meetings: 'When a blind man can see with one eye it is better than not being able to see at all'."

-Predictably, Gamal Abdel Nasser of Egypt exemplified this contradictory pattern, adopting stands as the occasion suited him.
+No Arab politician played this game more often and astutely than Gamal Abdel Nasser of Egypt; indeed, he exemplified this contradictory pattern, adopting stands as the occasion suited him.
 Privately he said to a number of Western mediators he was willing to negotiate with Israel, but publicly he led the fight against the Jewish state.
 He devoted much of his early presidency to making Israel the central issue of Arab politics, but Miles Copeland, an American intelligence officer, later described him thinking the Palestine issue at that time "unimportant."